TTOskar/10xCards/.ai/api-plan.md

      ```
    - **Response:** 201 Created with card details.
    - **Errors:** 400 if front > 200 characters or back > 1000 characters.
+   - **Business Logic:**
+     - Validate that 'front' (≤200 chars) and 'back' (≤1000 chars) meet limits.
+     - Record the card with a manual source indicator.

 3. **Update Card**
    - **Method:** PUT or PATCH